One Health Day

 Moderator:

-• Dr. Lucille Blumberg, MD, Editor in Chief of IJID One Health, will provide an exclusive look into the journal's mission and vision.
-Discover how it serves as a platform for advancing One Health research and solutions.
+• Dr. Lucille Blumberg, MD, Editor in Chief of IJID OH, will provide an exclusive look into the journal's mission and vision.
+Discover how it serves as a platform for advancing research and solutions.

 Speakers: